TI research & development

 Kilby Labs, Dallas

 The original Kilby Labs location includes about 14,000 square feet of lab space and accommodates nearly 100 people working on about two dozen projects.
+Take a 360-degree tour around the lab.

 The first product to come out of Kilby Labs, Dallas, was the bq25504 ultra-low-power boost converter.
 It was a result of an energy-harvesting project that provided engineers with a much better understanding of key technical issues, customer needs and the competitive landscape.
 And it led to the creation of a new business entity to develop nano-amp-scale power-management systems.